Watercolour Pencil Tutorial - Italian Street Scene

 Worked with Caran d’Ache Supracolor Soft watercolour pencils on Hot Pressed watercolour paper, Followed by detail worked with Caran d’Ache Pablo and Luminance Coloured Pencils.

-Artwork and notes © 2012 Peter Weatherill
+Artwork © 2012 Peter Weatherill

 You might like these